caiusdebucean/Image-Captioning/README.md

 ___

 In order to duplicate these results, consider that the project is structured as a series of Jupyter **notebooks** that are designed to be completed in **sequential order** (`0_Dataset.ipynb, 1_Preliminaries.ipynb, 2_Training.ipynb, 3_Inference.ipynb`).
 Some code is give, but the core for understanding it is left blank.
 These notebooks are completed by my observations.
+You use them, unzip the archive found in the _Notebooks_ directory.

 ### Requirements